julietavuan/dast/README.md

 DAST tool with ZAP

 Use docker-compose.yml to run de app.
-For this challenge I add the JAR files of zap_attack and dast to make the buil easier, a better way could be a script that creates the JAR that runs before docker-compose up .
+For this challenge I add the JAR files of zap_attack and dast to make an easier build of zap and dast images, a better way could be a script that creates the JAR that runs before docker-compose up .
 For now, we have this way :) .